 Alice Elaine McDonnell, Program Director and Professor of Public Administration, Health Services Administration and Gerontology, 1982.
 Gerontology; long-term care, role of hospice and other community resources in treatment of older cancer patients, Alzheimer’s disease, quality assurance, and geriatric Health Services Administration.

-Alexander Dawoody, Assistant Professor of Public Administration, 2009, Ph.D., Western Michigan University.
+Alexander Dawoody, Associate Professor of Public Administration, 2009, Ph.D., Western Michigan University.
 Public policy, complexity theory, organizational dynamics.

-Lisa Antoniacci, Assistant Professor of Biology, 2007; Ph.D., Lehigh University, 2005.
+Lisa Antoniacci, Biotechnology Program Director and Associate Professor of Biology, 2007; Ph.D., Lehigh University, 2005.
 Characterization of nuclear/chromatin processes, immunology and vaccine development, microbiology and biotechnology.

 Christopher W. Brey, Assistant Professor of Biology, 2010; Ph.D., Montana State University, 1999.
 Functional genetics, molecular biology, and cellular localization of gene expression and regulation in the fat metabolic pathway of Caenorhabdidtis elegans.